deepset-ai/haystack/proposals/text/3875-table-cell.md

 # Summary

-When returning answers for a TableQA pipeline we would like to return the column and row index as the answer location within the table since the table is either returned as a list of lists or a pandas dataframe in Haystack.
+When returning answers for a TableQA pipeline we would like to return the column and row index as the answer location within the table since the table is either returned as a list of lists in Haystack.
 This would allow users to easily look up the answer in the returned table to fetch the text directly from the table, identify the row or column labels for that answer, or generally perform operations on the table near or around the answer cell.